ErichStyger/mcuoneclipse/Examples/MCUXpresso/FRDM-K64F/FRDM-K64F_gcov/readme.txt

 It does *not* work currently with:
 - redlib (semihosting) (fails in gcov_init(), as there is no list of constructor function pointers?).
 But file I/O works.
 - redlib (semihost-mb) (dito)
-additionally, redlib seems not to implement the needed coverarage routines (would need standalone implementation)
+additionally, redlib seems not to implement the needed coverage routines (would need standalone implementation)

 Which gcov implementation is used is configured in gcov_support.h